merdandt/MagicBook/README.md

 - **JSON Serialization**: For entity and relationship data persistence
 - **Hash-based Caching**: Efficient lookup mechanisms for processed book data
 - **Database Operations**: Connection pooling and query optimization

+## Next Steps
+- Integrate ArangoDB for graph persistence, querying, and scalable storage.
+- Build a Natural Language Query Bot that leverages the narrative graph to answer questions like "Which characters interact most with [Entity]?"
+- Enable Conversational Exploration of any book: allow users to ask questions and navigate the story through natural language, powered by the underlying graph knowledge.